Binyavanga Wainaina: Literary career

 In 2007, Wainaina was a writer-in-residence at Union College in Schenectady, NY (USA).
 In the fall of 2008, he was in residence at Williams College, in Williamstown, Massachusetts, where he was teaching, lecturing and working on a novel.
 He was a Bard Fellow and the director of the Chinua Achebe Center for African Literature and Languages at Bard College.

 Wainaina collected more than 13,000 recipes from around Africa and was an expert on traditional and modern African cuisine.

 In January 2007, Wainaina was nominated by the World Economic Forum as a "Young Global Leader" – an award given to people for "their potential to contribute to shaping the future of the world."
 He subsequently declined the award.
 In a letter to Klaus Schwab and Queen Rania of Jordan, he wrote:

 I assume that most, like me, are tempted to go anyway because we will get to be "validated" and glow with the kind of self-congratulation that can only be bestowed by very globally visible and significant people, and we are also tempted to go and talk to spectacularly bright and accomplished people – our "peers".
 We will achieve Global Institutional Credibility for our work, as we have been anointed by an institution that many countries and presidents bow down to.

 The problem here is that I am a writer.
 And although, like many, I go to sleep at night fantasizing about fame, fortune and credibility, the thing that is most valuable in my trade is to try, all the time, to keep myself loose, independent and creative ... it would be an act of great fraudulence for me to accept the trite idea that I am "going to significantly impact world affairs".

+In 2010, Wainaina completed an MPhil in Creative Writing at the University of East Anglia.